Tyrion Lannister: The Winds of Winter

 Tyrion was confirmed by Martin as a returning character in the upcoming sixth book, with two chapters currently released to the public.
 One chapter was read by Martin at Eastercon in April 2012, and another one at Worldcon in August 2013, the second of which was later published in the official iOS app on March 20, 2014.

-While in the Second Sons, Tyrion attempts to persuade Ben Plumm over a game of cyvasse into rejoining Daenerys.
+While in the Second Sons, Tyrion attempts to persuade Ben Plumm, over a game of cyvasse, to rejoin Daenerys.
 News of the Iron Fleet (led by Victarion Greyjoy) entering Slaver's Bay reaches the encampment.
 While the Second Sons are preparing for the battle that rages around them, news arrives that the fellow sellsword company Windblown has defected to Daenerys.
-In a meeting of their officers where the Yunkish commander demands they reinforce a trebuchet under attack by Daenerys' Unsullied, Jorah kills the Yunkish messenger, and Ben Plumm declares the Second Sons will rejoin Daenerys.
+In a meeting of their officers, where the Yunkish commander demands that they reinforce a trebuchet under attack by Daenerys' Unsullied, Jorah kills the Yunkish messenger, and Ben Plumm declares that the Second Sons will rejoin Daenerys.

 TV adaptation

 Executive producers/writers David Benioff and D. B. Weiss had pitched the idea of adapting Martin's series for television to HBO in March 2006, and the network secured the rights in January 2007.
 The first actor cast was Peter Dinklage as Tyrion in May 2009.
 Benioff and Weiss later noted that the funny and "incredibly smart" Dinklage was their first choice for the role, as the actor's "core of humanity, covered by a shell of sardonic dry wit, is pretty well in keeping with the character."
-Unfamiliar with the source material, Dinklage was cautious in his first meeting with the producers; as a dwarf, "he wouldn't play elves or leprechauns" and – choosy about genre roles – he had just come from portraying the dwarf Trumpkin in 2008's The Chronicles of Narnia: Prince Caspian.
+Unfamiliar with the source material, Dinklage was cautious in his first meeting with the producers; as a someone with dwarfism, "he wouldn't play elves or leprechauns" and—choosy about genre roles—he had just come from portraying the dwarf Trumpkin in 2008's The Chronicles of Narnia: Prince Caspian.
 Benioff and Weiss told Dinklage that the character was "a different kind of fantasy little person," or in the actor's words, "No beard, no pointy shoes, a romantic, real human being."
-Dinklage signed on to play Tyrion before the meeting was half over, in part because "They told me how popular he was."
+Dinklage signed on to play Tyrion before the meeting was half over, in part because "they told [him] how popular he was."
 Martin said of Dinklage's casting, "If he hadn't accepted the part, oh, boy, I don't know what we would have done."
 Benioff added, "When I read George's books, I decided Tyrion Lannister was one of the great characters in literature.
-Not just fantasy literature – literature!
+Not just fantasy literature—literature!
 A brilliant, caustic, horny, drunken, self-flagellating mess of a man.
 And there was only one choice to play him."